Status

 The current focus is DraftKings and FanDuel because they account for most U.S. sports

 betting.
-If you used another operator and suffered similar harm, submit the case
+Someone who used another operator and suffered similar harm may still have a potential

 • National Council on Problem Gambling